bbanddd/ADDL/docs/workflow.md

 ![Figure of Preprocessing Flow](images/sc_wp_preprocess_flow_en.png)

-The figure above shows the FSL-VBM work flow details.
+The figure above shows the FSL-VBM workflow details.
 The index of each process matches with the preprocess [sources](../src/1.DataPreprocessing) file name.

 Please refer to [ADDL basic](basic.md#toc3.6.2) document for the MNI-152 standard template information.
 This project uses MNI-152 template from the FSL package.